matthias-reis/carda-gatsby/content/articles/2022/11/interview-with-paul-seidel-fern-the-ocean-about-the-new-fern-album.md

 slug: paul-seidel-fern-the-ocean-interview-en
 typeName: Interview
 title: Interview with Paul Seidel (FERN, The Ocean) about the new FERN Album
-subTitle: The tender Side of heavy Music
+subTitle: The Tender Side of Heavy Music
 seoTitle: "Interview: Paul Seidel (FERN, The Ocean) about the new FERN Album"
 description: Want to know more about the new FERN album "Intersubjective"?
 Read my interview with FERN founder and The Ocean Drummer Paul Seidel.